Interested in an ISO 27001 Checklist to see how ready you are for a certification audit?

 So where do we stand?

-Solution: Either don’t utilize a checklist or take the results of an ISO 27001 checklist with a grain of salt.
-If you can check off 80% of the boxes on a checklist that may or may not indicate you are 80% of the way to certification.
+Stay away from any ISO 27001 Checklist to determine how close you are to certification.
+If you can check off 80% of the boxes on a checklist that may or may not indicate, you are 80% of the way to certification.

-If you want to bypass the checklist altogether and talk through your ISO 27001 certification process with an implementation expert, contact Pivot Point Security.
+If you want to bypass the roadmap altogether and talk through your ISO 27001 certification process with an implementation expert, contact Pivot Point Security.